rossjturner/seismic_attributes/README.md

 ## Installation

-This package can either be installed using _pip_ or from a .zip file downloaded from the GitHub repository using the standard Python distutils.
+This package can either be installed using _pip_ or from a .zip file downloaded from the GitHub repository using the standard Python package _distutils_.

 ### Install using pip
 The following command will install the latest version of the _seismic attributes_ library from the Python Packaging Index (PyPI):